diegozain/alles/src/julia/README.md

 They both act on a cube matrix, and they both do so by reference.

-*Matlab* (at least my version) __cannot pass by reference__.
+*Matlab* __cannot pass by reference__ (at least my version).
 I checked with these same functions and looked at the task monitor.
 At least an extra copy of the cube was stored.

 *Julia* __can pass by reference__, but is about __4 times slower__ than *Matlab*.